 Chances are good that you already know quite well what hypothermia is: It’s when your body loses heat faster than it can raise it.
 You probably also know that hypothermia is a life-threatening condition, and that it’s something that all outdoorspeople need to be alert for during the winter months.
-However, there are a number of things about this condition that just might be news to you ... starting with the fact that springtime can be just as dangerous as the winter, if not more.
+Or is it?
+There are a number of things about hypothermia that just might be news to you ... starting with the fact that springtime can be just as dangerous as the winter, if not more.

 In retrospect, this was dumb.
 Very dumb.